 • supporting a pipeline of local skilled workers to deliver on key government priorities

-• facilitating training pathways to secure, meaningful employment for priority students cohorts.
+• facilitating training pathways to secure, meaningful employment for priority student cohorts such as First Nations and people with lived experience of disability.

 Step 3: Complete and submit the application